 If do as the Publican did, if I humble myself, admitting to God that I am a sinner, and cry out for His mercy, God will also hear my prayer.

 Receive His ForgivenessIf my prayer — my request for His mercy and forgiveness — is a sincere and honest request, then He will make His forgiveness personal for me.
 My sins will then be forgiven, and I too can become justified, made righteous in God's sight!

 And so it is by His Blood that we are justified, made righteous, and forgiven of our sins — but it is when I humble myself, and cry out for His mercy, that His justification and forgiveness are applied to me personally.

-After I have cried out to God in true sincerity, and have truly sought His forgiveness, then Messiah becomes 'birthed' within my inner being — and I now have a profound sense of the burden, the weight of sin and guilt, being lifted from me.
+After I have cried out to God in true sincerity, and have truly sought His forgiveness, then Messiah forgives all my sins, and becomes 'birthed' within my inner being — and I now have a profound sense of the burden, the weight of sin and guilt, being lifted from me.
 The guilt is completely gone, for His Blood has cleansed me; and He now lives within me (John 3:3,7; Colossians 1:27; 1John 1:7; 1John 3:5).

-Only after this personal encounter with Yahushua (Jesus) Messiah, only then does He tell me, "Go, and sin no more" (John 8:11).
-Only then am I able to begin a life of obedience to the Commandments, of being good, and of doing what is right.
+Only after this personal encounter with Yahushua [Jesus] Messiah, only then does He tell us, "Go, and sin no more" (John 5:14; John 8:11).
+Only then are we able to begin a life of obedience to the Commandments, of being good, and of doing what is right.

-Only after this personal encounter with Messiah am I able to repent — to turn, and go in a different direction in life.
-For only after Messiah is birthed within, do I have the new-found desire (and ability) to walk with Him, for He gives me the gift of His Grace — His desire, and His ability — to turn, and to do what is right (Philippians 1:11; Philippians 2:13).
+Only after this personal encounter with Messiah are we able to repent — to turn, and go in a different direction in life.
+For only after Messiah is birthed within, do we have the new-found desire [and ability] to walk with Him, for He gives us the gift of His Grace — His desire, and His ability — to turn, and to do what is right (Philippians 1:11; Philippians 2:13).

-Let us therefore cry out for His mercy — and make His forgiveness personal for ourselves!
+Let us cry out for His mercy — and make His forgiveness personal for ourselves!